Notes on building systems that have to keep working.

 How you talk to AI is itself a design decision

-Spec-driven prompting and iterative prompting are both design choices.
-The useful question is where the quality judgment lives: in a contract you can define upfront, or in feedback you only get once something exists.
+Spec-driven and iterative prompting are both design choices.
+The question is where quality judgment belongs: upfront in a contract, or later through feedback.

 AI is a universal translator, but it still amplifies your intent